artcuddy/project4-cocktail-nerd/TESTING.md

         assert expected == 'Successfully signed in as testuser1.'

-    # Test Case 002-1 a logged in admin user can create a new post
+    # Test Case 002-1: Test a logged in admin user can create a new post
     def test_002_1_user_create_post(self):
         self.site_admin_login()